sherpa/sherpa/README.md

 It is strongly recommended that some form of *virtual environment* is used with Sherpa.

-Sherpa is tested against Python versions 3.10, 3.11, 3.12, and with experimental support for Python 3.13.
+Sherpa is tested against Python versions 3.11, 3.12, and 3.13.
+There is currently no support for the free-threaded version of Python.

 The last version of Sherpa which supported Python 2.7 is [Sherpa 4.11.1](https://doi.org/10.5281/zenodo.3358134).